Maciejowski2006/SAPI/README.md

 In your preferred IDE:
 ![SAPI in rider's NuGet PM](https://github.com/Maciejowski2006/SAPI/blob/master/Screenshots/docs%20v1/nuget.png)

-By [downloading](https://github.com/Maciejowski2006/SAPI/releases) and referencing the DLL in your project.
+By [downloading](https://github.com/Maciejowski2006/SAPI/releases) and referencing the DLL (and its dependencies) in your project.

 ## Usage
-For detailed explanation You can also see [wiki](https://docs.maciejowski.me/)
+For detailed explanation You can also see [docs](https://docs.maciejowski.me/)
 ```csharp
 // Program.cs
 using SAPI;